Yimura/node-ytdl-gui/docs/api/v1/dl/get.md

 # Download

-Used to collect a Token for a registered User.
+Used to get a downloadable stream from a website in the given format/type.

 **URL** : `/api/v1/dl/`